 Stuart has not yet sent in his commentary.

-Oliver Woodhams - Group Manager, Business Operations, Somerset County Council
+Oliver Woodhams - Strategic Manager for Traded Services, Somerset County Council

 Jacky Barnes - Retired - Independent member